Sleeping in Airports

 6. Go sightseeing

-Layover SightseeingTravellers with a particularly long layover may be tempted to leave the airport altogether.
+Travellers with an exceptionally long layover may be tempted to leave the airport.
 If you’ve got at least 8 hours till that next flight, and you have a Visa to enter Russia, public transit makes this a viable and fun option.

 Opt for the Aeroexpress, a high-speed train that connects the airport with Belorussky Station in the city center in just 35 minutes.
 From Belorussky Station, you can switch to the Moscow Metro line or explore on foot.
-(Taxis and buses are also available, depending on your plans, but these aren’t much speedier than the Aeroexpress.)
+(Taxis and buses are also available, depending on your plans, but these aren’t much faster than the Aeroexpress.)

-Visit Red Square, the iconic plaza situated between the Kremlin, the Presidential residence, and St. Basil’s Cathedral.
+Visit Red Square, the iconic plaza between the Kremlin, the Presidential residence, and St. Basil’s Cathedral.
 View art at the State Tretyakov Gallery or the Art Gallery of Europe and America.
 For a quirkier bit of culture, head to the Museum of Soviet Arcade Machines.
-For some fresh air, head to Gorky Park where you can bike or skate with locals, or the Tsarytsino Open-Air Museum of History and Architecture, though you’ll want to hire a taxi for this location.
+For some fresh air, head to Gorky Park, where you can bike or skate with locals, or the Tsarytsino Open-Air Museum of History and Architecture, though you’ll want to hire a taxi for this location.

 7. WiFi